-Staff Finding 13: The shoreline where the ramp will be anchored is in the High HCA.
-This criteria was intended for non-water dependent structures and therefore does not apply.
+Staff Finding 11: The shoreline where the ramp will be anchored is in the Medium HCA.
+However, this criteria does not apply to "new docks" per 28.040 (CC).

 - F. Access and property rights. - 1.
 Private lands within the protection area shall be recognized and respected. - 2.
-Where a legal public access to the river or elsewhere in the protection area exists, that legal public right shall be recognized and respected. (....)
+Where a legal public access to the river or elsewhere in the protection area exists, that legal public right shall be recognized and respected.

-Staff Finding 14: The ramp and dock will be attached to shore at the 22 foot elevation.
-Legal public access is permitted along the shoreline below the Ordinary Low Water Mark (OLWM).
+Staff Finding 12: Legal public access is permitted along the shoreline below the Ordinary Low Water Mark (OLWM).
 The OLWM is inundated for most of the year.
-The applicant is not proposing any special accommodation of public access along the shoreline but notes the nearby public ROW to the south that allows legal public access to an island for recreation purposes.
+The applicant is not proposing any special accommodation of public access along the shoreline.
+Public access in this area is facilitated by a trail in the undeveloped Calaroga Court ROW that extends to the river and allows people to walk across to a small island near this property.
+The adopted 2013 Trails Plan does not propose any trail along the riverfront near this property.
+The criteria is met.